miroapp/app-examples/examples/breakout-rooms/README.md

 This example shows you how leverage collaborative and real-time features, including sessions and real-time events and storage.

+> Note: To utilize all the functionality for this app, including the timer method, you will need to be on a Starter or higher Miro plan, and authorize the app under a non-developer team.

 # 👨🏻‍💻 App Demo

 https://github.com/miroapp/app-examples/assets/7162412/e03987e3-f85b-48ab-86b8-f4314c3c5e76